forthrightla/joshwrightlac/index.md

       for good. '
   - author: Evan Geerlings
     avatar: images/john_doe.jpg
-    content: 'I always get excited when I get to work with Josh on a project.
-He brings innovative thinking, a unique ability to solve complex interaction and user experience problems, and is a pleasure to collaborate with. '
+    content: I always get excited when I get to work with Josh on a project.
+He brings innovative thinking and a unique ability to solve complex interaction and user experience problems.
+Josh is a pleasure to collaborate with.
   - author: JC Casas
     avatar: images/jane_roe.jpg
     content: Josh has helped streamline our creative and product workflow, making